bscarlavai/self-car-wash-finder/scripts/README.md

 # Data Import Process

-This directory contains scripts to import cat cafe data from CSV into your Supabase database.
+This directory contains scripts to import location data from CSV into your Supabase database.

 ## Prerequisites